-If a retailers problem statement is to improve personalization or showing the right products/content to the right visitors, then you need personalization engine like Tagalys, whose focus is to create data models that simulate the shopping persona of visitors.
-But if your problem statement is to auto extract tags from images as there is no content, then a visual recognition engine is what you need, provided it has been previously trained with millions of images in the same vertical.
+If a retailer’s problem statement is to improve personalization or showing the right products/content to the right visitors, then you need a personalization engine like Tagalys, whose focus is to create data models that simulate the shopping persona of visitors.
+But if your problem statement is to auto-extract tags from images as there is no content, then a visual recognition engine is what you need, provided it has been previously trained with millions of images in the same vertical.

 Visual or image recognition engines, whose core competency is to identify the image and the metadata (tags) from the image is best applied in the Similar products recommendation widget.
 That being said, we recently worked with a jewelry retailer who switched from an Image Recognition to Tagalys recommendations and realized cost savings in monthly fees and higher revenues driven by better conversion from our recommendation engine.

 Image recognition is also confined to verticals where there is enough data to improve the auto tag accuracy levels.
 If they need to be applied to any other features of eCommerce, then a personalization engine has to be built on top of the existing visual/image recognition engine.

-A combination of image recognition to extract the tags and human tagging might help reduce the error tolerance.
+A combination of image recognition to extract the tags and human tagging might help reduce error tolerance.
 Product catalog data that is a must-have for an e-commerce platform and is usually entered by humans.
 This task sometimes has errors or incomplete submissions, that can impact the pattern recognition algorithms in Tagalys.
 In over 90% of the cases, we find the data to be complete with some minute details missing by the data entry operator, but very seldom incorrect.
 This is also because incorrect data can negatively impact SERP score, as the content displayed on any listing page is based on the text data behind the product.
-Hence while we have seen good data from the catalog itself, adding an image based system to identify tags in verticals like fashion, can extract additional data that can be leveraged by Tagalys.
+Hence while we have seen good data from the catalog itself, adding an image-based system to identify tags in verticals like fashion, can extract additional data that can be leveraged by Tagalys.